Shopify/polaris/polaris.shopify.com/content/components/spinner/index.md

   - fileName: spinner-with-focus-management.tsx
     title: With focus management
     description: Use to direct the focus state from the control to the spinner, to the content.
 ---

-# Spinner

-Spinners are used to notify merchants that their action is being processed.
-For loading states, spinners should only be used for content that can’t be represented with skeleton loading components, like for data charts.

----

 ## Accessibility